 The care in our facility focuses on differing populations of individuals.
-Many residents in our population are comprised of patients requiring several days or weeks of medical care and therapy before they can safely return home or to a lower level of care.
+Many patients require several days or weeks of medical care and therapy before they can safely return home (or to a lower level of care).

-The remaining population are individuals who require long-term skilled nursing care lasting weeks, months, or even years as they are unable to return home due to advanced age or illness.
-Most of these individuals will remain with us until they pass away.
+Other individuals require long-term skilled nursing care (lasting weeks, months or even years), as they are unable to return home due to advanced age or illness.
+Some may remain with the facilities until they pass away.
 Based on each individual’s needs, some patients receive rehabilitation (therapy) services to either restore or, where possible, improve to prior physical functioning.
-For the individual needing long-term skilled nursing care, the attending physician and facility staff will do what they can to assist the individual with the activities of daily living and mobility based on each individual’s circumstance.
-It is important for you to understand, as a patient or a loved one of a patient, that advancing age brings with it the inevitable effects of aging that no medical care or treatment can change or cure.
+For the individual needing long-term skilled nursing care, the attending physician and facility staff will assist the individual with the activities of daily living and mobility.
+It is important to understand that advancing age brings with it the inevitable effects of aging.

-As the aging process advances, our nursing services will shift to end-of-life care.
-The staff at our facility will assist in making you and your loved ones as comfortable as possible as the end of life nears.
-Unfortunately, we cannot predict exactly when end-of-life care will begin; it very much depends on each individual’s ever declining health condition which is a part of every human being’s life.
-There are few greater certainties than the inevitability of death.
-It is important for both you and your loved one to discuss with your physician and facility caregivers the natural history of the aging process which results in unpreventable declines and bodily complications.
+As the aging process advances, nursing services may shift to end-of-life care.
+The staff will assist in making you and your loved ones as comfortable as possible as the end of life nears.
+Unfortunately, one cannot predict exactly when end-of-life care will begin; it very much depends on each individual’s ever declining health condition which is a part of every human being’s life.
+It is important for both you and your loved one to discuss with your physician and facility caregivers about the natural history of the aging process, which results in unpreventable declines and bodily complications.
 This “natural history” refers to the expected progression of an illness or aging process based on vast medical studies.
 For some, these inevitable effects of aging will weaken an individual and may hasten the end of life.
-These events are routinely part of the natural history of the illness or death.
-This is commonly referred to as “death by natural causes.”

-Your attending physician and our facility staff will help you understand the risks and benefits of care choices being made with you and your loved one.
-We ask you to understand that in spite of compassionate care, attention, and treatment, you or your loved one’s chronic medical conditions will continue to progress.
+Your attending physician and the facility staff will help you understand the risks and benefits of care choices.
+We ask you to understand that in spite of compassionate care, attention, and treatment, chronic medical conditions may continue to progress.
 The inevitable effects of aging and the progression of chronic illnesses are the realities of life.
-We provide quality long-term care with compassion and dedication as the aging process continues!
+Garden View Post-Acute provides quality long-term care with compassion and dedication as the aging process continues.

 Many public resources are available to assist you during these very emotional and sensitive times.
-We recommend starting with literature from the most prestigious sources, The American Medical Association and The American College of Physicians.
+We recommend starting with literature from the most prestigious sources, American Medical Association (AMA) and American College of Physicians (ACP)